MadcowD/web/index.md

 # William H. Guss

 <img src="/public/home_banner.jpg" width="100%" />
 I am a computer scientist and mathematician from Salt Lake City, Utah.
 I'm currently doing my PhD in *deep learning theory* and *deep reinforcement learning* at [Carnegie Mellon University](http://ml.cmu.edu) under [Ruslan Salakhutdinov](http://www.cs.cmu.edu/~rsalakhu/).
-A large amount of my time is spent as CTO at [Infoplay AI](http://infoplay.ai), a cryptocurrency hedgefund I cofounded that uses AI to interact with financial markets. [[bio](/bio)]
+A large portion of my time is spent working on [MineRL](http://minerl.io), a project I co-founded at CMU, with the broad goal of developing general AI in Minecraft using massively large-scale human demonstration data.

 My goal is to understand human intelligence by creating artificial intelligence.